JazzMaster/LazGFX/README.md

 		THIS IS HOW LINUX IS DESIGNED

-The location of which on Windows is completely unknown(they could be anywhere).
+The location of which on Windows is completely unknown.
+(they could be anywhere-even missing-)

+FIXME:

+	files with no extension(8.3) are linux64 binaries..OOPS.
+	DO NOT try to edit these ELF binaries.

 Several new libraries are filling in the gaps that SDL left, fast.

-Glitter BoilerPlate area(GitHub) adds the following:
+Glitter BoilerPlate (on GitHub) adds the following:

 		libSOIL (advanced image loading -beyond BMP and TGA) dropping vampyre/PasJPEG for ease of use